-Research and Development ("R&D") The Company accounts for grant distributions and development funding as offsets to R&D expenses and both are recorded as the related costs are incurred.
-Total offsets to R&D expenses amounted to $0.5 million, $1.4 million and $1.7 million for the years ended March 31, 2015, 2014 and 2013, respectively.
+Research and Development (“R&D”) The Company accounts for grant distributions and development funding as offsets to R&D expenses and both are recorded as the related costs are incurred.
+There were no offsets to R&D during the fiscal year ended March 31, 2017.
+Total offset to R&D expenses was $0.2 million for the fiscal year ended March 31, 2016.

 Income Taxes Deferred income tax assets and liabilities are computed for differences between the consolidated financial statement and income tax basis of assets and liabilities.
 Such deferred income tax asset and liability computations are based on enacted tax laws and rates applicable to periods in which the differences are expected to reverse.
 Valuation allowances are established, when necessary, to reduce deferred income tax assets to the amounts expected to be realized.